 Gap Mills is a very small town located in the state of West Virginia.
 With a population of 2,647 people and just one neighborhood, Gap Mills is the 85th largest community in West Virginia.

-Gap Mills is a blue-collar town, with 46.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Gap Mills, you'll notice that it is more blue-collar than most other communities in America.
+46.13% of Gap Mills’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gap Mills is a town of farmers, fishers, or foresters, service providers, and sales and office workers.
 There are especially a lot of people living in Gap Mills who work in farm management occupations (23.69%), office and administrative support (10.15%), and sales jobs (7.03%).

 The overall crime rate in Gap Mills is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.